-- iii.
-Personal identifying information provided by the customer is not consistent with other personal identifying information provided by the customer.
-For example, there is a lack of correlation between the SSN range and the date of birth. - iv.
-The personal identifying information is associated with known fraudulent activity as indicated by internal or third-party sources used by ATSU.
-For instance, the address on an application is the same as the address provided on a fraudulent application previously submitted. - v.
-Personal identifying information provided is of a type commonly associated with fraudulent activity as indicated by internal or third-party sources used by ATSU.
-For example, the address on an application is fictitious, a mail drop, or a prison, or the phone number is invalid or is associated with a pager or answering service. - vi.
-The unusual use of, or other suspicious activity related to, a covered account such as the following: - (a) Mail sent to the customer is returned repeatedly as undeliverable although transactions continue to be conducted in connection with the customer's covered account. - (b) Notice from customers, victims of identity theft, law enforcement authorities, or other persons regarding possible identity theft in connection with covered accounts.
+- the person opening a new covered account. - d.
+Application appears to have been altered or forged, or gives the appearance of having been destroyed and reassembled. - e.
+Presentation of suspicious personal identifying information including the following: - 1.
+Address does not match any address in the consumer report. - 2.
+Social security number (SSN) has not been issued or is listed on the Social Security Administration's death master file. - 3.
+Personal identifying information provided by the customer is inconsistent with other personal identifying information provided by the customer.
+For example, there is a lack of correlation between the SSN range and the date of birth. - 4.
+Personal identifying information is associated with known fraudulent activity as indicated by internal or third-party sources used by ATSU-SOMA.
+For instance, the address on an application is the same as the address provided on a fraudulent application previously submitted. - 5.
+Personal identifying information provided is of a type commonly associated with fraudulent activity as indicated by internal or third-party sources used by ATSU-SOMA.
+For example, the address on an application is fictitious, a mail drop, or a prison, or the phone number is invalid or is associated with a pager or answering service. - 6.
+Unusual use of, or other suspicious activity related to, a covered account including the following: - a Mail sent to the customer is returned repeatedly as undeliverable although transactions continue to be conducted in connection with the customer's covered account. - b.
+Notice from customers, victims of identity theft, law enforcement authorities, or other persons regarding possible identity theft in connection with covered accounts.